-Bob’s title, “Director of Marketing and Operations” reflects the varied duties entailed in this new position.
-Bob’s time will be split approximately 60/40% between marketing and operational support.
+Bob’s title, “Director of Marketing and Operations” reflects the varied duties entailed in his position.
+Bob’s time is split approximately 60/40% between marketing and operational support.
 Bob’s combination of experience in multichannel marketing and familiarity with the retreat center as a volunteer help him select the best ways to communicate with the variety of guests the retreat center is fortunate to host.

-As a recent retreatant, Bob welcomes making contact with all who have a heart for the retreat center, using their feedback on ‘what makes it special’ to help him shape his promotional efforts.
+As an active retreatant, Bob welcomes making contact with all who have a heart for the retreat center, using their feedback on ‘what makes it special’ to help him shape his promotional efforts.
 Feel free to contact Bob to get acquainted over a cup of coffee.

 Bob, his wife Sue and two adult children are Prior Lake residents.